 The list above reflects the majority of types of insulin used locally.
 For a complete reference of all insulins, refer to BNF.

 N.B.
 Do not give hyperglycaemic patients boluses of SC insulin on an 'as required' basis, adjust their regular therapy instead.
 Check urine or capillary blood for ketones.
-If ketones found then follow local guidelines, which may necessitate starting insulin sliding scale.
+If ketones found then follow local guidelines, which may necessitate starting Variable Rate Intravenous Insulin Infusion.

 Insulin is an important medication that when prescribed poorly can lead to severe complications and even mortality.
 Below are four key components to safer insulin prescribing: